- Disruptive innovation is not based on technologies

 1) Consumer Technologies have reached more than enough power to satisfy most of the Demand’s needs.
 It is therefore no longer necessary (for the vast majority of consumer products) to develop new technologies (or improve the performance of current ones).

 It is instead necessary to develop new useful applications with the technologies already on the market (those that have now become “low-tech”).

 2) the “technologies” had become a sales argument to push the Consumer to buy a new product (which does not actually guarantee better performance-really-useful for the User).

 The leap of the Market is due to the fact that in moments of History like the present one such moments in the Market, in the Government a radical change of culture develops, of the mindset used up to that point.

-This is a quantum leap, which leads to a reset, a fresh start in which the great players of the market (and of course the strategies of innovation practiced until then) are destined to disappear.
+This is a quantum leap, which leads to a reset of the Business, a fresh start of the Market in which the big Players (and of course the strategies of innovation practiced until then) are destined to disappear.

 For example, for the Automotive sector, one of the consequences of this leap is that the big players will not be able to produce the car in the near future.
 Or: